California Driver Overtime, Waiting Time, Meal Periods, and Rest Breaks

 California Trucking Companies Often Underpay Commercial Driver Wages

-- Overtime pay.
 There are both federal and state laws that dictate which truckers can earn overtime pay.
-For a list of the workers exempt from overtime pay in California, click the related article link on this page.
+For a more detailed article on overtime pay in California, click here.

-- Uncompensated time.
 The trucking company is required to pay you for all hours worked, not just the hours you spend behind the wheel.
 The time you spend on pre-trip and post-trip inspections, waiting, fueling, and all other non-driving time spent on the job should all show up on your paycheck.
-However, piece rate or by-the-mile drivers are rarely given their full-time compensation.
+However, piece-rate or by-the-mile drivers are rarely given their full-time compensation.

 Having Your Wages Stolen?

 I'm not saying this to brag.
 I'm telling you this so you will know that I know what I'm talking about.
 I represented the workers in the leading California Supreme Court case on California unpaid wages law - Brinker vs. Superior Court.
 I wrote the winning briefs in the recent California Supreme Court cases - Augustus vs. Superior Court (the leading case on rest breaks) and Williams vs. Superior Court (the case that gives you the right to getting the names of your co-employees in a PAGA case).

 I am regularly asked to testify before the California State Senate and the California State Assembly on unpaid wages law.
 I helped write the recent changes to California's unpaid wages PAGA laws.